eoinkelly/ember-runloop-handbook/README.md

 * _Runelope - a large friendly creature that lives in your Javascript VM and manages the work Ember does in response to events._

-OK some of those names are terrible (except _Runelope_ of course, that one is pure gold and should be immediately pushed to Ember master)
+OK so some of those names are really terrible (except _Runelope_ of course, that one is pure gold and should be immediately pushed to Ember master).
 Naming is a hard problem and hindsight is 20/20.
 The _Runloop_ is what we have so that is what we will call it but try not to infer too much about its action from the name.

 # section: Why Runloop?